Billy Walsh (Australian footballer)

 William Joseph Walsh (18 February 1911 – 11 September 1986) was an Australian rules footballer who played with the Preston Football Club in the Victorian Football Association (VFA), and with the Melbourne Football Club and Fitzroy Football Club in the Victorian Football League (VFL).

 Family

 The son of John Walsh (1874-1952), and Catherine Walsh (1876-1949), née Cleary, William Joseph Walsh was born at Collingwood, Victoria on 18 February 1911.

-He married Roma Rubina Ward (1914–1992) in 1936.
+He married Roma Rubina Ward (1914–1992) in 1936 and together they had one daughter, Judith Veronica Mary Walsh (1937-2014).

 Education

 He was educated at St Joseph's Technical School, Abbotsford.

 Football

-His senior career involved a wide range of teams and competitions over fourteen years (1932 to 1945).
+After finishing school, Walsh stepped away from football for approximately five years before resuming the game with Richmond United.
+His performances there led to his recruitment by Preston in the Victorian Football Association, where he played across 1932 and 1933.

+In early 1934, Walsh joined Melbourne, playing primarily with the club’s Seconds.
+He was selected for the final three senior VFL matches of the 1934 season and was best on ground in Melbourne’s victory in the 1934 VFL Seconds Grand Final.
+He returned to Preston following the season.

+In his first match back at Preston in 1935, Walsh suffered a season-ending broken leg.
+He later trained with Footscray during the 1936 pre-season, before resuming playing duties with Preston.
+He subsequently played with General Motors–Holden in the Saturday Morning Football League during the 1938 and 1939 seasons, before moving to Moe in 1940, where he was appointed captain-coach.

+Walsh served in the Royal Australian Air Force during World War II, remaining in Australia throughout the conflict.
+During his service, he continued to play football when permitted and represented RAAF teams, including in 1942.

+In 1944, Walsh returned briefly to the Victorian Football League, playing one senior match for Fitzroy at the age of 33, before returning to Preston in 1945.

 Preston (VFA)

 He made his debut for Preston in the match against Yarraville, at the Yarraville Oval, on 14 May 1932, and went on to play in 23 games (39 goals) in 1932 and 1933.

 Melbourne (VFL)

 Cleared to Melbourne from Preston on 4 May 1934, he played for most of the season with the Melbourne Seconds.
 He played in the last three home-and-away matches of the 1934 season for the Firsts, was best on the ground for the team that won the 1934 VFL Seconds Grand Final, was released before the 1935 season began, and cleared back to Preston.